 \$1.2.3 Risk Requirements And Risk Amounts

 (1) A Partici A Participant must calculate:

-(a) its Opera its Operational Risk Requirement; and
+(a) its Operational Risk Requirement; and

-(b) an opera an operational risk amount, as the sum of:
+(b) an opera tional ri isk amount, as the sum of:

 (i) the ar mount of \$100,000;

 (ii) 8% of the sum of the Participant's:

 A. Counterparty Risk Requirement;

 В. Position Risk Requirement; and

 C. Underwriting Risk Requirement; and

 (iii) a Seco ondary Requirement.

 (2) A Partici pant must calculat e in accordance with Annexure 1:

 (a) its Count erparty Risk Requirement; and

 (b) a counte rparty r isk amount for each of its Positive Credit Exposures to a Counterparty for:

 (i) actions in Financial Instruments referred in Annexure 1 except those actions which relate to Excluded Assets; and

 (ii) other transactions in Financial Instruments as prescribed by ASX Clear.

-(3) A Partici pant must calculate in accordance with Annexure 2:
+(3) A Partici pant must calculat e in accordance with Annexure 2:

 (a) its Large Exposu re Risk Requirement; and

 (b) its large exposur re risk amount for each:

 (i) Count cerparty;

 (ii) Equity Net Position and Debt Net Position relative to:

 A. Liquid Capital; and

 В. an issue or issuer.

-(4) A Partici ipant must calculate in accordance with Annexure 3:
+(4) A Partici pant must calculat e in accordance with Annexure 3:

-(a) its Positi on Risk Requirement;
+(a) its Position on Risk Requirement;

-(b) mount for all positions in Financial Instruments, except those positions led Assets; and
+(b) a position risk amount for all positions in Financial Instruments, except those positions which are Excluded Assets; and

 - (c) a position risk amount for other assets and liabilities which are denominated in a currency other than Australian dollars except for those assets which are Excluded Assets.

-A Participant must calculate in accordance with Annexure 4: (a) its Underwriting Risk Requirement; and - (b) an underwriting risk amount for each Underwriting. - (6) A Participant must calculate a Non-Standard Risk Requirement in accordance with Rule S1.2.9.
+(5) A Participant must calculate in accordance with Annexure 4:

+(a) its Underwriting Risk Requirement; and

+(b) an underwriting risk amount for each Underwriting. - (6) A Participant must calculate a Non-Standard Risk Requirement in accordance with Rule S1.2.9.